krunch3r76/rayword/README.md

 ## TODO
 * Video demo
-* Automatically search more paths when a word is not found
 * Exclude gutenberg disclaimer
 * Index all dictionary words excluding prepositions etc
 * Search for phrases or sentences